-A: You may have a limited time in which to pick-up your purchases.
-You may also be responsible for carting out your own purchases.
-While this doesn’t apply to real estate, and may not apply to art, antiques and collectibles, this is common at any business closure type of sale.
-Know these terms before you bid as they may affect how much you’re willing to pay, especially if you must hire someone to assist you.
+A: You may have a limited time in which to pick up your purchases.
+You may also be responsible for delivery of your own purchases.
+While this doesn’t apply to real estate, and may not apply to art, antiques, and collectibles, this is common at any business closure type of auction.
+Know these terms before you bid, as these may affect how much you’re willing to pay, especially if you must hire someone to assist you.
 If bidding online, remember that the same pickup requirements will likely apply to you.
-This means making your own arrangements to have your purchases removed with several days of the auction.
+This means making your own arrangements to have your purchases removed within several days of the auction.

-A: A buyer’s premium is a percentage of the high bid that is added to the high bid to establish the total purchase price.
-For example, if your high bid is $100,000 and that particular auction is using a 10% buyer’s premium, the buyer’s premium would be $10,000 ($100,000 high bid multiplied by 10%) and the total purchase price would be $110,000.
-This methodology is common to the auction industry, but is not used in all regions or in all auctions.
-Refer to the Terms and Conditions of specific sales to see if the buyer’s premium is applicable.
+A: A “buyer’s premium” is a percentage of the high bid that is added to the high bid to establish the total purchase price.
+For example, if your high bid is $100,000 and that particular auction is using a 10% buyer’s premium, the buyer’s premium would be $10,000.00 ($100,000.00 high bid multiplied by 10%) and the total purchase price would be $110,000.00.
+This practice is common to the auction industry, but is not used in all regions or in all auctions.
+Refer to the Terms and Conditions of specific sales to see if the “buyer’s premium” is applicable.

 Q: What is the difference between an “absolute” auction and a “reserve” auction?

 A: An “absolute” auction means that the property is sold to the highest bidder, regardless of price.
 A “reserve auction,” sometimes also referred to as an auction “subject to confirmation,” means that the seller reserves the right to confirm the high bid at the conclusion of the sale.
 Unless explicitly advertised as “absolute” and likewise disclosed in the Terms and Conditions, auctions are “reserve” auctions.